Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/2025-10-28-Attacker-Heatmap.md

 toc: true
 ---

-As a detection engineering, our job is based on SOC-CMM Framework separated into two main categories:
+As a detection engineering, our job is based on the SOC-CMM Framework, separated into two main categories:

 1- Use Case Management
 2- Detection Engineering & Validation

 We will discuss use case management, which is responsible for creating threat profiling for the organization (the client in the MSSP context) and other responsibilities.
 However, we will now focus on threat profiling.

-[Threat intelligence plays an important role in identifying the attackers that are most relevant]
+[Threat intelligence plays an important role in identifying the most relevant attackers]

 ## Threat Profiling